hudson155/kairo/infrastructure/README.md

 This folder defines all of Limber's infrastructure.
 Do not make changes manually;
-all infrastructure is managed via Terraform configs.
+all infrastructure is managed via Terraform and Kubernetes configs.